GorkemP/LUNA16_Challange/README.md

 These are ConvNet examples on LUNA16 Challange Dataset

-Training is implemented with tensorflow and Keras
+Training is implemented with Tensorflow 1.x and Keras

 <b>For citation please use the following paper</b>